cmaureir/progra-alma/lectures/lecture2.rst

    +-------+-------+-------+

 On each iteration
-the ``m`` value decrease once.
+the ``m`` value decreases by one.
-When the value reaches zero,
+When it reaches zero,
-the ``while`` condition ceases being true so the loop ends.
+the condition ceases being true so the loop ends.
 Thus, a result composed by the sum of
 ``m`` times the ``n`` value is achieved.

 Note that the loop does not finish exactly when ``m`` reaches zero.
-The condition is evaluated once the entire iteration is finish.
+The condition is evaluated once the entire iteration has finished.

 In general,
-the ``while`` loop is used when it is not possible to know in advance how many times the loop will executed, but the condition for the loop to finish.
+the ``while`` loop is used when it is not possible to know in advance how many times the loop will executed, but the termination condition is known.

 ``for`` loop with counter